iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Frechet, Gateaux Differentiability Euclidean Space.md

 > $$

 ---
-### **Sufficient Characterization of Frechet Derivative via Gataux Derivatives**
+### **Sufficient Characterization of Frechet Derivative via Gateaux Derivatives**

-We can describe the Frechet derivative fully via the use of direcitonal derivatives.
+We can describe the Frechet derivative fully via the use of directional derivatives.
 The following theorem does that.
-Direction derivative is capable of describing the linear locality of a function by quatifying all the ways a limit approaches the point $\bar x$.
+Direction derivative is capable of describing the linear locality of a function by quantifying all the ways a limit approaches the point $\bar x$.

 #### **Thm | Frechet Differentiable Equivalence**